SUSTSCI-MA - Sustainability Science and Practice (MA)

-The Sustainability Science and Practice program (SUST for short) is an interdisciplinary coterminal master's program hosted by the School of Earth, Energy and Environmental Sciences.
+The Sustainability Science and Practice program (SUST for short) is an interdisciplinary coterminal master's program hosted by the Stanford Doerr School of Sustainability.
 The goal of the program is to prepare leaders to radically accelerate the transition to a sustainable and just society.
 As the global human population climbs toward 11 billion, consumption demands increase, and disparities in wealth and opportunity persist, society must learn to equitably meet existing human needs in ways that do not forgo possibilities for future generations.
 These sustainability challenges are marked by extreme complexity, urgency, conflicting demands, and often a paucity of resources or political will to address them.
 Transforming these challenges into powerful opportunities requires a new kind of leader— one who can both envision a prosperous future for all and who can design practices and cultivate partnerships essential to building that future.
 The SUST program equips students with the theoretical and conceptual knowledge and the mindsets and practical skills needed to advance sustainability, securing human well-being around the world and across generations.

 The curriculum covers three main elements:

 Students develop a “systems perspective”, deepening their awareness of the dynamic and interrelated nature of social-environmental systems.
 They explore tools to measure, map, and model ﬁve capital assets — social, natural, human, manufactured, and knowledge capital — and their complex interactions in order to recognize potential feedbacks, thresholds, and unintended consequences, as well as to identify leverage points and opportunities for interventions that can have a transformative impact.

 Element 2: Understanding decision making and developing strategies for change